fpopic/hmo/lib/gtest-1.8.0/README.md

     -DGTEST_DONT_DEFINE_FOO=1

-to the compiler flags to tell Google Test to change the macro's name from `FOO` to `GTEST_FOO`.
+to the compiler flags to tell Google Test to change the macro's id from `FOO` to `GTEST_FOO`.
 Currently `FOO` can be `FAIL`, `SUCCEED`, or `TEST`.
 For example, with `-DGTEST_DONT_DEFINE_TEST=1`, you'll need to write